JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 ## Matrices

 A matrix is a special case of an array with precisely two dimensions.
-In Julia, we can construct a matrix using square brackets similarly to vectors.
-Matrices are constructed row by row.
-Elements in rows are separated using spaces, and rows are separated using semicolons
+In Julia, we can construct a matrix by the square brackets similarly to vectors.
+Matrices are built row by row.
+Elements in rows are separated by spaces, and rows are separated by semicolons.

 ```jldoctest matrices
 julia> m = [1  2  3  4; 5  6  7  8]